What we want

 Multiple submissions: We accept up to three poems in a single document.
 For fiction, please send only one story submission at a time.
 We ask you to wait until you hear back from us before you submit more, and we ask that writers submit only twice per reading period.

 Simultaneous submissions: We gladly accept simultaneous submissions.
 Please withdraw your work as soon as your story or poem has found a home elsewhere by emailing us.

-Send an email to submissions[at]whatwonderfulthings[dot]net with “Submission: Your Title Here [Fiction/Poetry]” in the subject line.
-Your work should be previously unpublished and emailed as an attachment; we accept documents in .doc, .docx, or .rtf formats.
+Submissions will be accepted via Submittable.
+Your work should be previously unpublished.
 We also ask that previous contributors please wait one year (two issues) after being published with us to submit again.

 Response Times: Our usual turn-around time is 6 weeks, though we often respond sooner.
 However, if you haven’t heard from us after 6 weeks, it means your work has been held over for further consideration, in which case a response may take as long as 12 weeks.
 If you have not heard back from us after 12 weeks, please query about the status of your submission.
 You can also follow us on Twitter @GoldenKeyLit, where we do our best to keep followers informed on the state of submissions.
 Please make sure our submissions email will be clear of your spam filter.